 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to plan and execute successful meetings:
+Now you can take advantage of the full potential of this template to analyze and improve your photography skills:

 - Use the Skills Assessment View to evaluate your current skills and identify areas for improvement